-Written by French composer, Claude-Michel Schönberg, the musical number is one of the most iconic songs in Les Mis and a firm favourite with musical theatre fans already – but now it’s a family karaoke singalong to end all family karaoke singalongs.
+Written by French composer, Claude-Michel Schönberg, the musical number is one of the most iconic songs in Les Mis – but now it’s a family karaoke singalong to end all family karaoke singalongs.

-After growing up with musically gifted parents who regularly performed at work functions and religious events, and an autistic brother who has developed perfect pitch, Jordon says music has always been a defining characteristic of their family.
+After growing up with musical parents who regularly played their instruments at work functions and religious events, and an autistic brother who has developed perfect pitch, Jordon says music has always been a defining characteristic of their family.

 Heidi LeBaron Garn, 30, also spoke to Deseret News and added: “I feel like the reason why this video was so powerful is because… it was a video of family coming together.
 And I think that resonates, with everybody wanting to have that.
 It’s deeper than the singing.
 It’s the sense of family that people want.

 “Really, the most special and powerful experiences we have are just at home with our families in our living room with kids running around.”